Rydal Penrhos maintains excellent IB results

 - Research shows that Diploma holders are very well prepared to cope with the rigours of higher education.

-- Competition for places at universities has become increasingly competitive.
-Students are not only judged by their academic performance and potential but must also display a range of other qualities, such qualities are promoted in the IB Diploma.
+- Competition for places at universities has become increasingly fierce.
+Students are not only judged by their academic performance and potential but must also display a range of other qualities, which are well promoted in the IB Diploma.

-To find out more, please contact IB Coordinator, Mrs Sally Harding.
+To find out more, please contact the Director of Studies, Mrs Sally Harding.
 Download the IB Curriculum booklet to discover how the Diploma works and the subjects available to pupils, as well as the enrichment opportunities.